leso-kn/epaper-central/readme.md

 This C library acts as a serial-driver for CC2531-based ZigBee USB sticks.
 It can be used to transmit bi-color images to hacked supermarket price-tags via the [OpenEPaperLink](https://openepaperlink.de/) protocol (tested with OpenEPaperLink v1.9.0).

-The data-source are generic rgb pixel-arrays, which could be fully generated in memory, with no need for intermediate files.
+The data-source are generic rgb pixel-arrays, which could be fully generated in memory with no need for intermediate files.

 ## API